yahiakr/bert-elastic-search/README.md

 An elasticsearch server to store & search data.

 ## BERT-as-service:
-Exposing a pre-trained BERT model using a REST API with flask.
+Exposing a pre-trained BERT model using a REST API with Flask.
 The aim of this component is to get the embedding of a text.
-The service is implemented based on [Hugging Face library](https://huggingface.co/transformers/).
+The service implementation is based on [Hugging Face library](https://huggingface.co/transformers/).

 The component is customizable.
-You can change the model to one of the following [pretrained models on Hugging Face](https://huggingface.co/transformers/pretrained_models.html).
+You can change & use one of the following [pretrained models on Hugging Face](https://huggingface.co/transformers/pretrained_models.html).
 To acheive that, use the `config.json` file inside `/bert-as-service`:

 ```
 {